 - Retention levels by employee groups — Drill down into your retention data to discover whether certain groups of employees are more likely to quit than others.
 If you identify a group with particularly high levels of turnover, you can take actions such as setting up mentorship programs to help these workers feel more included and engaged.
 For deeper insights into why members of a group are leaving, combine retention rate data with exit interview results.

-- Diversity of leadership roles — If entry-level and mid-ranking employees from underrepresented groups struggle to rise in your organization, that’s an invaluable DEI roadblock to identify and demolish.
+- Diversity of leadership roles — If entry-level and mid-ranking employees from underrepresented groups struggle to rise in your organization, that’s an invaluable roadblock to identify and demolish.
 Senior executives are the public faces of your organization, and if all those faces look the same, that could impact your employer brand and ability to attract values-driven talent.
 To explore whether unconscious bias or other aspects of your organizational culture could be holding back certain employees, combine this KPI with related metrics such as the demographic breakdown of workers applying for promotions.

 - Number of incident reports — It is important to require and analyze robust data before drawing wide conclusions.
 Most leaders will instinctively want to see reports of discrimination, microaggressions and other toxic practices decline against your baselines.
 However, if your organization has a history or culture of underreporting incidents, you may prefer to see this number rise in the short term and use the data to promote initiatives such as cultural awareness training.
 Remember that for every incident reported, a few instances were likely not.
 Take this data seriously.